We radically simplify blockchain development, even with no previous DApp experience.

 Modex BCDB is designed for both existing projects looking to move to a blockchain environment or completely new projects.
 The infrastructure can be connected to any relational or NoSql database engine of your choice.

 A platform that enables

 Modex Blockchain Database (BCDB) is a game-changing platform which enables blockchain adoption in enterprise software development.
 It connects the blockchain infrastructure with traditional database storage engines, while still allowing programmers to work in familiar remote database engine environments such as MongoDb, MySQL, etc.

 Data security revolution has arrived

 How Modex BCDB works

-Modex BCDB implements a series of blockchain and database adapters over which the core engine orchestrate the CRUD operations, providing a REST API and TCP language specific drivers.
-Data are organized into entities (similar to database tables).
+Modex BCDB implements a series of blockchain and database adapters over which the core engine orchestrates the CRUD operations, providing a REST API and TCP language specific drivers.
+Data is organized into entities (similar to database tables).
 An entity maps data from blockchain and database.